 Case For Using WinPatrol

 I am using this freeware program – WinPatrol – for the past many years – as much as seven years or even longer.
 My settings for Windows UAC is “Never Notify”.
-Reason for this setting is obvious.
+The reason for this setting is obvious.
 Although I am aware of Secure Desktop, I don’t like Windows dimming and freezing the screen for each notification from the User Account Control.
 Also, I want to know if I change any setting on the computer unknowingly; even the setting where I dissociate some file type from some program and associate it with another program while installing.

 Such changes are never notified by Windows UAC even if you set up Windows 7 to Always Alert.
-While Windows 7 does not miss out on the changes, but it fails to alert you on the cases mentioned above.
-This is where WinPatrol comes handy.
+While Windows does not miss out on the changes, but it fails to alert you on the cases mentioned above.
+This is where WinPatrol comes in handy.

 Set Up WinPatrol